soloos/common/go-fuse/README.md

 * Supports 3 interfaces for writing filesystems:
   - `PathFileSystem`: define filesystems in terms path names.
   - `NodeFileSystem`: define filesystems in terms of inodes.
-  - `PosixFS`: define filesystems in terms of FUSE's raw wire solofsprotocol.
+  - `PosixFs`: define filesystems in terms of FUSE's raw wire solofsprotocol.

 * Both NodeFileSystem and PathFileSystem support manipulation of true